Adient plc (ADNT): What is good about stock?

 Adient plc (NYSE:ADNT) trade information

-Despite being -4.59% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the ADNT stock price touched $23.77- or saw a rise of 10.73%.
-Year-to-date, Adient plc shares have moved -0.14%, while the 5-day performance has seen it change -11.95%.
-Over the past 30 days, the shares of Adient plc (NYSE:ADNT) have changed 22.45%.
-Short interest in the company has seen 3.89 Million shares shorted with days to cover at 3.74.
+Sporting 1.5% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Nov 06 when the ADNT stock price touched $25.26- or saw a rise of 0.91%.
+Year-to-date, Adient plc shares have moved 17.79%, while the 5-day performance has seen it change 17.95%.
+Over the past 30 days, the shares of Adient plc (NYSE:ADNT) have changed 18.85%.
+Short interest in the company has seen 3.89 Million shares shorted with days to cover at 3.78.

 Adient plc (ADNT) estimates and forecasts